gtonra89/UnityGame-UWP/README.md

 <img src="https://timetable.gmit.ie/img/header.jpg">

 # Project Specifications
 ## Create a Windows 10 UWP App.
-The application should incorporate the following elements:<br>
+The application should incorporate the following elements:
-A responsive UI across the Windows 10 devices.
-There are some available for testing and this includes the IoT core, mobile devices, tablet and PC.
+<br><br>A responsive UI across the Windows 10 devices.
+There are some available for testing and
+this includes the IoT core, mobile devices, tablet and PC.
 This includes Visual State Management and using available SDKs for individual device types.
-<br>A UI that has been well designed and is fit for purpose.
+<br><br>A UI that has been well designed and is fit for purpose.
 User Experience should be carefully
 considered while developing the application.
 The User Experience should be consistent across devices.
-<br>Mobile services for data storage and retrieval.
+<br><br>Mobile services for data storage and retrieval.
 The cloud service does not have to be written
 in C# to be able to interact with a UWP.
 The preferred cloud to use is Azure.
-<br>Use of the MVVM design pattern in the development approach
+<br><br>Use of the MVVM design pattern in the development approach

 ## About Dreamlo Leaderboard
 How does this thing work?<br>